wdahman/clarity/apps/website/components/combobox/README.md

 #### Single selection combobox

-The current selection is prefilled in the text input box.
+The current selection is pre-filled in the text input box.
 Changing the input text does not change the selection until an option is selected from the drop down list.
 Selection can only be changed, not deleted.

 #### Multi selection combobox